In this new post, you will learn how delivery management software helps maximize customer experience.

 Among those features are: electronic proof of delivery, access to customer data, and basic messaging system drivers can use to talk to customers.

-Besides this, it can also contain questionnaires, delivery forms, ratings, and anything else you might need filled out during drop-off.
+Besides this, it can also contain questionnaires, delivery forms, ratings, and anything else you might need filling out during drop-off.

 And that can be very useful when you want to get to know what customers think about your delivery.